Senior Cat Litter Box Problems

 I use a setup that makes cleaning so much easier: I got a huge piece of cardboard (since cardboard is cheap, readily available, and disposable - the cardboard is just something to provide "structure")... and covered it with a waterproof mattress protector.
 On top of the protector is a big litter mat to prevent litter from tracking everywhere... and surrounding the litter mat (on top of the protector) are a bunch of pee pads.

 The idea is that if my kitty pees outside the box, the pee pads will absorb it.
 I can then just dispose of it (or throw it in the wash - I use a mix of re-usable pads, for the areas he's most likely to pee, and disposable pads, for areas he's less likely to have an accident).
-On the off-chance that he pees a lot -- he has kidney disease, so he often pees a lot -- and it soaks through to the mattress protector, well, the floor is still protected.
+These washable underpads are a good value and work very well at absorbing accidents.
+Although it hasn't happened yet, on the off-chance that he pees a lot -- he has kidney disease, so he often pees a lot -- and it soaks through to the mattress protector, well, the floor is still protected.

 I admit that this probably sounds like overkill, and maybe even a little crazy.
 You certainly don't have to have as many "layers" as I've used (did I mention that I got really tired of cleaning floors and rugs?!).